My Beautiful. Wife? Porcelain Plates

 Porcelain plates with a golden border with the print of the watercolors from the series «My Beautiful.
 Wife?».
-Created for the solo exhibition of artist at the gallery Art Represent, London, UK, 2016.
+Created for the solo exhibition of the artist at Art Represent Gallery, London, United Kingdom, 2016.

-In addition Kulikovska's soap sculptures and performance, at the exhibition was shown the watercolor paintings from the series «My Beautiful.Wife?» and the first copies of porcelain plates printed in this series.
+In addition to Kulikovska's soap sculptures and performance, the watercolor paintings from the series «My Beautiful.Wife?» and the first copies of porcelain plates printed in this series were shown at the exhibition.
 Watercolors from the series «My Beautiful.
-Wife?» was drawn during two nights in the spring of 2014 just after a phone call by the artist's dad about the outbreak of the occupation of the Kerch city.
-This phone call happened after return of Kulikovska to Kyiv from her same-sex marriage-as-a-performance in Sweden.
+Wife?» were drawn during two nights in the spring of 2014 just after a phone call by the artist's dad about the outbreak of the occupation of Kerch city.
+This phone call happened after return of Kulikovska to Kyiv from her same-sex marriage-as-performance in Sweden.

 The paintings from the series «My Beautiful.
 Wife?» demonstrate the deformed, exhausted and injured body of a woman - so loud in the context of internal conflict, and so quiet in the context of patriarchy and war.